dokzlo13/dice_roller/README.md

   5 12  5 12] <class 'numpy.ndarray'>
 ```

-But for now let's keep things simple and focus on the features.
+But for now let's keep things simple and focus on the other features.
 One important thing you need to remember now - almost all things from `dice_roller` supports batch generation with `generate(total)` method.

 For future understanding, lets also use some important `dice_roller` apis.
 Here we can check possible extremes of the dice roll outcome: